ElimarLucena/ElimarLucena/README.md

 <h5 align="center">I'm studying as a web developer in Trybe.
 In my free time I like to read and be with my
 family.
 I live in Rio de Janeiro.</h5>

-- 🔭 I’m currently working on [Online Store](frontend-online-store-five.vercel.app)
+- 🔭 I’m currently working on [Online-Store](frontend-online-store-five.vercel.app)

 - 🌱 I’m currently learning **React with Context Api**